luontola/tdd-mooc/data/exercises.md

 > This exercise's goal is to learn writing tests for real applications.
 You will face all the things which commonly complicate testing in the real world: database, user interface, APIs.
 >
-> **If you decide to not do this exercise, submit a blank reponse to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part5": Leave the exercise checkbox unchecked, enter 0 hours as the duration, and write a dummy repository URL (it doesn't need to exist).**
+> **If you decide to not do this exercise, [submit a blank response](/practicalities#exercise-submissions) as "part5": Leave the exercise checkbox unchecked, enter 0 hours as the duration, and write a dummy repository URL (it doesn't need to exist).**

 You may clone the project template <https://github.com/luontola/tdd-mooc-webapp> to get started, but fundamentally the tool choices are up to you.
 Any programming language is okay.